Fanplayr Appoints Three New Members to Its Board of Directors | Send2Press Newswire

-PALO ALTO, May 19, 2021 (SEND2PRESS NEWSWIRE) — Fanplayr, a leading customer experience personalization platform, announces the appointment of three new members to its board of directors.
+PALO ALTO, Calif., May 19, 2021 (SEND2PRESS NEWSWIRE) — Fanplayr, a leading customer experience personalization platform, announces the appointment of three new members to its board of directors.

 PHOTO CAPTION: New Fanplayr board members (left to right): Johannes Risseeuw, Rosemary Hartnett, V. Paul Unruh.